Loki season 1: Writing

 Waldron's pitch for the season was to create "a big, crazy, fun time adventure" that would explore a new corner of the MCU, something Herron agreed with.
 This included introducing the Time Variance Authority (TVA), an organization that monitors the various timelines of the Multiverse.
 Feige and Broussard had hoped to introduce the TVA into the MCU for years, but the right opportunity did not present itself until Loki.
 The introduction of the TVA convinced Hiddleston to make the series.
 Waldron felt the organization was fun because it presents something as "remarkable" as time travel as "soulless" and bureaucratic.
 Herron infused the season's depiction of the TVA with details and knowledge from her time as a temp worker, and the writers added "fun flourishes of discontinued things" from the past that the TVA would be able to access such as drinks from the 1990s like Josta and BoKu.
 The hierarchy of the TVA and its "inner workings" are explored, with The Hudsucker Proxy (1994) a reference for Herron on the hierarchy.

 The writers worked to conceive how time travel works at the TVA to ensure the audience would be able to easily grasp the concept and rules, expanding upon the method that was introduced in Avengers: Endgame.
 Waldron felt it was important to make this logic air-tight because, being a weekly series, the audience would have a week between each episode to "pick this apart".
 Speaking to the locations visited in the season, Waldron hoped to subvert the audience's expectations of Loki appearing at various monumental events in history, instead choosing to go places the audience knows "but didn't know well and maybe might be exciting to see".
+Waldron said while there was a lot of creative freedom in the MCU, the one idea that Marvel Studios objected to was including the Mojoverse, a location commonly associated with the X-Men, in the Void.